microsoft/powercat-business-approvals-kit/docs/learning/instructor-guide/overview.md

 If you would rather perform a single environment install of the workshop without using the command line tool approach, the following instructions can be followed:

-1. Install of the Approvals Kit using [Setup instructions](../../setup.md)
+1. Install of the Approvals Kit using [Setup instructions](https://aka.ms/approvals-kit/setup)

-1. Install of the Contoso Coffee solution using [Import Contoso Coffee](../workshop/import-contoso-coffee.md)
+1. Install of the Contoso Coffee solution using [Import Contoso Coffee](https://learn.microsoft.com/en-us/training/modules/approvals-kit-workshop/import-contoso-coffee).
+You can also review [Create a machine ordering app with Power Apps - Online Workshop](https://learn.microsoft.com/en-us/training/paths/power-apps-online-workshop/) as a learning path to build the Contoso coffee application.

 ## Assumptions